-The qualifications and experience of the current members of the Audit Committee are set out in their respective biographies on page 15 of Brambles' 2016 Annual Report.
+The qualifications and experience of the current members of the Audit Committee are set out in their respective biographies on pages 19 to 21 of Brambles' 2018 Annual Report.

 The Board considers that each member of the Audit Committee has recent and relevant financial and accounting experience and an understanding of accounting and financial issues relevant to Brambles.